 Air Force F-16 fighter jet from 1980 for sale in Florida

-The 1980 multirole fighter jet has an $8.5 million price tag, and Jet Lease also has two additional F-16 Vipers for sale, according to The Drive, an automotive website that also writes about defense topics.
+The 1980 multirole fighter jet, which has an $8.5 million price tag, is being offered alongside two other F-16 Vipers, according to The Drive, an automotive website that also writes about defense topics.

+This is not your average “used” fighter jet — the plane is a fully functioning combat aircraft and not demilitarized.

 AIR FORCE F-16 GETS F-35 SENSORS, WEAPONS AND RADAR

-Jet Lease is a private aircraft leasing and purchasing company headquartered in West Palm Beach with offices around the globe, according to the company.
-It has been leasing and selling aircraft since 1983.

-Jet Lease purchased the used aircraft from Jordan, The Drive said.
-Jordan had purchased the planes secondhand from NATO allies Belgium and the Netherlands.
+Jet Lease, a private aircraft leasing and purchasing company with offices around the globe, purchased the used aircraft from Jordan, which acquired dozens of secondhand F-16s from NATO allies Belgium and the Netherlands between 2008 and 2017, The Drive reported.

-This is not your average “used” fighter jet – the plane is a fully functioning combat aircraft and not demilitarized, according to The Drive.
+The 1980 F-16 listed online has been enhanced with modern upgrades, including being integrated for the Link 16 data network, GPS-controlled weapons, a Joint Helmet Mounted/Cueing System (JHMCS) and night-vision compatible helmets, a brochure on Jet Lease’s website explains.

 AIR FORCE BASE PRODUCES FIRST CERTIFIED 3D-PRINTED AIRCRAFT PARTS